talon-one/talon_go/docs/UpdateApplication.md

 `func (o *UpdateApplication) SetDefaultDiscountAdditionalCostPerItemScope(v string)`

 SetDefaultDiscountAdditionalCostPerItemScope gets a reference to the given string and assigns it to the DefaultDiscountAdditionalCostPerItemScope field.

+### GetDefaultEvaluationGroupId

+`func (o *UpdateApplication) GetDefaultEvaluationGroupId() int32`

+GetDefaultEvaluationGroupId returns the DefaultEvaluationGroupId field if non-nil, zero value otherwise.

+### GetDefaultEvaluationGroupIdOk

+`func (o *UpdateApplication) GetDefaultEvaluationGroupIdOk() (int32, bool)`

+GetDefaultEvaluationGroupIdOk returns a tuple with the DefaultEvaluationGroupId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDefaultEvaluationGroupId

+`func (o *UpdateApplication) HasDefaultEvaluationGroupId() bool`

+HasDefaultEvaluationGroupId returns a boolean if a field has been set.

+### SetDefaultEvaluationGroupId

+`func (o *UpdateApplication) SetDefaultEvaluationGroupId(v int32)`

+SetDefaultEvaluationGroupId gets a reference to the given int32 and assigns it to the DefaultEvaluationGroupId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)